 4. French vocab only gets easier

-Some languages start out quite easy and then get harder.
+Some languages start out quite easy and then get harder as you go along.
 But French is one of those languages that starts out quite hard, but then gets easier.
 Especially if you speak English already.

-That’s because English was heavily influenced by French after the Norman invasion of England in 1066.
-French became the language of the courts, of government and the law, and so many more complex words in English come directly from French.
+So why do we have so many words in common, we hear you ask?
+Well, it’s mainly because English was so heavily influenced by French after the Norman invasion of England in 1066.
+French became the language of the courts, of government and the law, and so many of our more complex words in English also come directly from French.

 According to some estimates, 40-45% of English vocabulary is shared with French!